 Our introduction to Minecraft demonstrates basic skills that will get a newbie (teacher or student) ready for our game-centered learning activities.
 You can use this guide to access a free version of Minecraft and learn basic maneuvers in the game.

 Our virtual camp allows students to explore a minimalistic recreation of the Manzanar incarceration camp in Minecraft.
 Depending on how this resource is implemented, it can be used simply for demonstration purposes, or as a blank canvas to allow students to recreate elements of camp life as they learn about these in class.
-For example, the virtual camp is incorporated into our lesson plans, though they may be used independently.
+The virtual camp is incorporated into our downloadable lesson plans, though it may be used independently.

 The suitcase activity in Minecraft puts students in the shoes of children who had to pack for the incarceration camps.
 As they select from a list of items they can fit into their suitcases, students are confronted with the reality of what would need to be left behind.